BEST way to fly

 4. was not accepted.
 The reason your application would not be accepted would be some issue that doesn't fit the criteria listed above (could be criminal background, lack of physical ability to enter and exit the plane successfully, lack of ability to attend all scheduled training sessions, etc.).

-APPLICATION STEP 3: If you are notified that your application is accepted, you will first be invited to attend one of our regular weekly meetings.
+APPLICATION STEP 3: If you are notified that your application is accepted, you will be invited to attend one of our Thursday night meetings.
 This will give you a chance to meet us, and for us to meet you.
 We'll conduct some weekly business, and once we break out into training, one or more of the members of the membership committee will meet with you and get to know you a little bit.
 This will also give you a chance to ask more questions.
 As long as we both decide to move forward, you will be provided with a paper copy of the CAP membership application, a fingerprint card, and a set of instructions.
 You will be asked to bring these, along with a check or money order for your CAP membership dues to another meeting.
-At this meeting we will accept your documents and at a later time, we will FedEx all the applications to CAP headquarters, and you will be welcome to remain for the rest of the meeting if you choose to.
+At this meeting we will accept your documents and at a later time, we will FedEx all the applications together to CAP headquarters, and you will be welcome to remain for the rest of the meeting if you choose to.

 QUESTIONS? - If you want more info about CAP in general, or the B.E.S.T. program, you have a couple of options: